varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -s <[name=]type[,options]>

-  Use the specified storage backend, see :ref:`ref-varnishd-opt_s`
+  Use the specified storage backend, see `Storage Backend Options`_.

   This option can be used multiple times to specify multiple storage files.
 Names are referenced in logs, vcl, statistics, etc.